Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 CapRover Strengths

-- Lower resource usage (~200 MB) than Coolify
+- Lower resource footprint (~200 MB) than Coolify

 - One-click apps with a decent library

-- Custom Nginx configs per app
+- Custom Nginx configs if you need to tweak things

-- CLI and web UI for flexibility
+- CLI and web UI both available

 CapRover Weaknesses

-- Limited database management compared to Coolify
+- Database management is minimal compared to Coolify

 Who Should Use CapRover